 May 20, 1993 ~ Blues guitarist, singer, songwriter Clarence Edwards passed away in Baton Rouge, Louisiana, USA ~ Would gain recognition later in life, playing the blues festival circuit in the late 1980s.
 Best known for songs such as Lonesome Bedroom Blues and I Want Somebody ~ Edwards was born in 1933

-May 20, 1993 ~ Pop singer, songwriter Matt Terry, full name Matthew James Terry, born in Broomely, UK ~ Winner of the thirteenth edition of the X-Factor in 2016.
+May 20, 1993 ~ Pop singer, songwriter Matt Terry, full name Matthew James Terry, born in Broomely, UK ~ Winner of the thirteenth edition of The X-Factor in 2016.
 Would subsequently release his debut single When Christmas Comes Around, reaching the UK top 10.
 A full-length debut album, Trouble, would follow the next year

 May 20, 1991 ~ Soul jazz, blues guitarist Billy Butler, full name William Butler Jr, passed away in Teaneck, New Jersey, USA ~ Best known for his association with Bill Doggett, including writing and performing on the 1956 hit Honky Tonk.
 Butler also worked with Al Casey, King Curtis, Eddie Lockjaw Davis, Wild Bill Davison, Tommy Flanagan, Panama Francis, Benny Goodman, Johnny Hodges, Floyd Candy Johnson, David Fathead Newman, Houston Person, Sammy Price, Jimmy Smith, Norris Turney, Dinah Washington, Joey Dee & the Starliters (The Peppermint Twist (Part 1)), Gene Ammons, James Brown, Dizzy Gillespie, Johnny Hodges, Illinois Jacquet, Freddie King, Houston Person, and Yusef Lateef ~ Butler was born in 1924